twitchplayskh/Lifeline-Twitch-Voice-Controller/README.md

 ## What Is This?

-**Lifeline: Operator's Side** (2003, PS2/Konami) is a unique game entirely controlled by voice — you speak commands into a microphone and Rio, the character you're guiding, responds.
+**Lifeline: Operator's Side** (2003, PS2/Konami) is a unique game entirely controlled by voice — you speak commands into a microphone and Operator, the character you're guiding, responds.
 There are no button presses for gameplay; the PS2 microphone IS the controller.

 This program connects to your Twitch chat and lets your viewers collectively voice-control the game.
 When someone types a recognised command word or phrase, the bot: